Picture a day with zero backlog in your legal department.

 #1 Think long-term.
 Avoid ad-hoc solutions

 In-house counsel should avoid implementing legal technology solutions as a reaction to immediate problems or short-term needs.
-Instead, they should adopt a strategic approach and consider how technology can align with the long-term goals and objectives of the legal department and the organization as a whole.
+Instead, they should adopt a thoughtful approach and consider how technology can align with and serve the long-term goals and objectives of the client, legal department and the law firms as a whole.

 This involves assessing current processes, identifying areas for improvement, and evaluating how technology can streamline operations, enhance efficiency, and reduce costs in the long run.